sebarslan/Maui.NullableDateTimePicker/README.md

 # Usage
 To use the Nullable DateTimePicker control in your .NET MAUI application, follow these steps:

-0- Add .ConfigureNullableDateTimePicker() to the MauiProgram.cs file in your project.
+0- Add .UseMauiCommunityToolkit() to the MauiProgram.cs file in your project.

 <pre>
 <code>